tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * A Pandas DataFrame can be created in several ways, such as using a Python dictionary, a list of lists, or reading data from an external file like CSV or JSON.

-* The [Pandas DataFrame documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and [getting started guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) are great resources to learn more about creating DataFrames.
+* The [Pandas DataFrame documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and [getting started guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) are great resources if students want to learn more about creating DataFrames.

 * Comma-separated values (CSV) is one of the most common file formats used to share data on finance.
 Students will start working with DataFrames by creating them from CSV files.